memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/set.md

 +----------------------------------------------------------------------------+----------------------------------------------------------------------------+
 ```

-## 7. Replacing all properties using map
+## 7. Replace all properties using map

 If `SET` is used with the property replacement operator `=`, all the properties in the map that are on the node or relationship will be updated.
 The properties that are not on the node or relationship but are in the map will be added.
 The properties that are not in the map will be removed.